Relative $K$-theory via 0-cycles in finite characteristic: Introduction

 There are usually two ways to solve this question; either construct a direct cycle class map from the Chow groups with modulus to relative $K$-theory, or, construct an Atiyah-Hirzebruch type spectral sequence.
 For smooth schemes, both approaches have been shown to be successful in describing the algebraic $K$-theory in terms of algebraic cycles.
 However, this question remains unsolved for singular schemes.

-In \cite{Levine-1}, Levine constructed cycle class maps with rational coefficients from Bloch's higher Chow groups \cite{Bloch-1} to the $K$-theory groups of a smooth scheme over a field.
-He showed that these maps induce isomorphisms between the higher Chow groups and the Adam's graded pieces of the $K$-theory groups of the scheme.
+In \cite{Levine-1}, Levine constructed cycle class maps with rational coefficients from Bloch's higher Chow groups \cite{Bloch-1} to the algebraic $K$-groups of a smooth scheme over a field.
+He showed that these maps induce isomorphisms between the higher Chow groups and the Adams graded pieces of the algebraic $K$-groups of the scheme.

-Motivated by Levine's work, the authors constructed in \cite{GK} a cycle class map (with integral coefficients) from the higher Chow groups of 0-cycles with modulus to the relative $K$-theory in the setting of pro-abelian groups.
+Motivated by Levine's work, the authors constructed in \cite{GK} an explicit cycle class map (with integral coefficients) from the higher Chow groups of 0-cycles with modulus to the relative $K$-theory in the setting of pro-abelian groups.
 The main result of \cite{GK} was that this cycle class map induces a pro-isomorphism between the additive higher Chow groups of relative 0-cycles and relative $K$-theory of truncated polynomial rings over a regular semi-local ring, essentially of finite type over a characteristic zero field.
 The goal of this manuscript is to extend this result to positive characteristic.
-This completes the program of describing the relative $K$-theory of truncated polynomial rings by algebraic cycles via the cycle class maps, in all characteristics $\neq 2$.

 To state our main result, recall from \cite{BS} and \cite{KP} that for a smooth scheme $X$ of dimension $d$ which is essentially of finite type over a field $k$ and an effective Cartier divisor $D \subset X$, the higher Chow groups of codimension $q$-cycles with modulus are denoted by $\CH^{q}(X|D; n)$.
 Let $K(X,D)$ denote the relative $K$-theory spectrum.
 In order to study the relative algebraic $K$-theory in terms of 0-cycles with modulus, it was shown in \cite{GK} that there exists a cycle class map